metalgarurumon/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-10-1.png)

 The mean of the total number of steps per day is slightly greater than the orginal one, while the median remains the same.
 The histogram of total number of steps per day remains the same as the original one.
-Imputing missing data have only a tiny impact on the estimates of the total daily number of steps, since only 8 days of NA values are imputed, and imputed values are very small, only influencing the lower tail of the distribution.
+Imputing missing data have only a tiny impact on the estimates of the total daily number of steps, since in the original dataset NA values resides in only 8 days, and imputed values(the median of the corresponding interval) are often relatively small, only influencing the lower tail of the distribution of total steps per day.